 The API can add custom metadata type access to profiles, but not remove them.

-The API can add and change field dependencies, but not remove field dependencies.
+The API can add and change field dependencies, but not remove field dependencies if it would leave the dependent field value with no dependency to a controlling field value.
 This shows up as

 <controllingField>in the XML.